KTH-RPL/DynamicMap_Benchmark/README.md

 ## Dataset & Scripts

-Download all these dataset from [Zenodo online drive](https://zenodo.org/records/10886629).
-Or create by yourself through the [scripts we provided](scripts/README.md).
+Download PCD files mentioned in paper from [Zenodo online drive](https://zenodo.org/records/10886629).
+Or create unified format by yourself through the [scripts we provided](scripts/README.md) for more open-data or your own dataset.
+Please follow the LICENSE of each dataset before using it.

 - [x] [Semantic-Kitti, outdoor small town](https://semantic-kitti.org/dataset.html) VLP-64
 - [x] [Argoverse2.0, outdoor US cities](https://www.argoverse.org/av2.html#lidar-link) VLP-32